 You may also come across some myths, and it is very important for you to get those facts clear.
 Here they are:

 Myth 1 – Coconut Water Has Magical Properties

-Coconut water contains many nutrients, which is the reason it is suggested for pregnant women.
+Coconut water contains many nutrients and provides natural hydration, which is the reason it is suggested for pregnant women.

 Myth 2 – Coconut Water Improves Baby Hair